sejdm/idc204source/_drafts/turing.md

 When we reach the step where no input digits are in focus, we stop and the last row is the final answer.

 In this example we need only one function $F$ because we are always doing the same thing in each step: "adding the single digits, updating the sum and carry over and shifing focus to the left".
 In more complicated computations, we may need to switch to a different function under certain circumstances.
+For instance, if we are checking for equality of two very large strings by comparing one character at a time and cancelling them if they match, then when we are searching for the last cancelled character, we will leave many characters unchanged.
+Yet, when it is time to cancel them, we would need to use a different function.

 We can do this by introducing a finite set which we denote $Q:=\{q_0, q_1, q_2, \ldots, q_n, q_{stop}\}$.
 For now, think of $q_i$'s as labels.
 They are usually called states.
 We can then introduce a function $\delta : Q \times \Gamma \to Q \times \Gamma \times D$, so that $\delta(q_i, x) = (q_j, x', d)$ may be interpreted as: "if the current state is $q_i$ and $x$ is in focus, then replace $x$ with the string $x'$, shift focus in direction $d$, and switch to state $q_j$."
 We begin the computation in state $q_0$ and stop whenever the $q_{stop}$ is outputted.